 As a teacher, Deborah aims to stretch the musical horizons and capabilities of her students, and teaches classical and pop styles.
-She maintains a busy private studio, working with students ages 5-19.
+She maintains a busy private studio, working with students of all ages.
 Prior to moving to Toronto, Deborah was a vocal coach at the Interlochen Arts Camp, guest lecturer at Colorado State University, and teaching assistant at the University of Colorado Boulder.
 Apart from teaching and performing, Deborah has a special interest in church music, having served in the music ministries at Immanuel Baptist Church (Vancouver) and at Crestview Church (Boulder, CO).
 Finally, Deborah is passionate about community engagement in the arts, and has enjoyed her administrative work for Theatre Under the Stars (Vancouver), the Lutheran Summer Music Academy and Festival (Decorah, IA), and Vancouver Urban Ministries.

 Deborah holds degrees from the University of British Columbia, Baylor University, and recently completed her DMA in Collaborative Piano at the University of Colorado Boulder.
 Her mentors include Miranda Wong, Rena Sharon, Kae Hosoda-Ayer, Jane Abbott-Kirk, Alexandra Nguyen, and Margaret McDonald.
 She has studied organ with Joyce Jones and harpsichord with Doreen Oke.
 When she is not at the piano, Deborah can be found near coffee, wandering around Toronto's multicultural neighbourhoods, or following recipes loosely in the kitchen.